Portlandia season 2

 The second season of the television comedy Portlandia premiered on IFC in the United States on January 6 and ended on March 9, 2012 with a total of 10 episodes.

 Production

 On February 14, 2011, a second season of ten episodes was ordered and began airing on January 6, 2012, at 10 pm ET/PT.
 Guest stars for this season include Penny Marshall, Jack McBrayer, Tim Robbins, Robin Pecknold, Andy Samberg, Joanna Newsom, Amber Tamblyn, Mary Lynn Rajskub, Kristen Wiig, Edward James Olmos, James Callis, St. Vincent, Isaac Brock, LaMarcus Aldridge, Shohreh Aghdashloo, Ed Begley, Jr., Jeff Goldblum, Sean Hayes, Miranda July, Kumail Nanjiani, Eddie Vedder and Ronald D. Moore.

+Season 2, episode 3 of Portlandia included the sketch "No Grocery Bag" which was filmed at a Zupan's Markets store.
+The sketch spoofed the consumption of organic food, as well as Portland's ban on plastic bags.